R-TF-028-003 Data Collection Instructions - Archive Data

 Data Quality Assessment Criteria

-To ensure that only high-quality images suitable for training a medical device AI/ML model are included, the following quality assessment criteria are applied:
+To ensure that only high-quality images suitable for training a medical device AI model are included, the following quality assessment criteria are applied:

 Image Quality Metrics: